 We also believe that the learning of a modern foreign language should be an enjoyable, stimulating and rewarding experience that makes a valuable contribution towards our pupils’ general education and their personal sense of achievement.

-We believe that French is best taught in French since it is only by using and practising the target language that pupils may acquire greater fluency, but recognise that pupils also sometimes need some explanation in English in order for them to feel confident about their learning.
+We believe that Languages are best taught in the target language since it is only way pupils may acquire greater fluency, but recognise that pupils also sometimes need some explanation in English in order for them to feel confident about their learning.

 Foreign languages play an increasingly important part in modern life and children are naturally receptive to language learning.